popperur/dog-image-finder/README.md

 # Dog Image Finder

-Have you ever wondered what a "Kuvasz" looks like?
-If so, this app is perfect for you!
-Additionally, it's my opportunity to demonstrate my frontend development skills.
+Browse the internet's largest collection of open-source dog images from https://dog.ceo/.
+Have you ever wondered what the mighty dog "Kuvasz" looks like?
+If so, this app is exactly what you've been looking for!
+Additionally, a great opportunity for me to demonstrate my coding skills to you.
+Just look into the sources, commits, etc.

-This app uses the internet's biggest collection of open source dog images from https://dog.ceo/ .
-Enjoy!
+Also, be sure to listen to the strange sounds emanating from one of the craters on the moon.
+What the hell, right?!

 ## Demo

-TODO MARK
+[TODO]

 ## Getting Started